 About Breakstone, White & Gluck

 The Boston personal injury lawyers at Breakstone, White & Gluck have over 100 years combined experience representing clients who have been seriously injured in snow and ice accidents.
+This includes slip and fall injuries caused by a property owner’s failure to treat snow and ice and snow plow accidents caused by a driver’s negligence.
 For a free legal consultation, contact us at 800-379-1244 or 617-723-7676 or use our contact form.